 Video: Ferraro discusses the impact made by a less-invasive electrode he developed to improve electrocochleography.
 Watch

-John A. Ferraro, Ph.D., FASHA, FAA, is the Carolyn Doughty-Margaret Kemp Chair of the Department of Hearing and Speech.
-A professor in the department, he also serves as co-director for the KU Intercampus Program in Communicative Disorders.
-During July 2015-January 2016, Ferraro served as interim dean of the School of Health Professions, In February 2016 he was appointed interim associate dean for faculty practice.
+John A. Ferraro, Ph.D., FASHA, FAAA, is a professor in the Department of Hearing and Speech and served for 34 years as the Carolyn Doughty-Margaret Kemp Chair and as co-director for the KU Intercampus Program in Communicative Disorders.
+During July 2015-January 2016, Ferraro served as interim dean of the School of Health Professions, and from 1998-2015 served as the associate dean for research of the School of Health Professions.
+In February 2016 he was appointed interim associate dean for faculty practice and held that title until Dec.
+31, 2017.

 An instructor and mentor in the audiology doctoral programs (Au.D. and Ph.D.), Ferraro teaches AUD 829 Anatomy and Physiology of the Hearing and Vestibular Mechanisms, AUD 846 Independent Study in Problems in Audiology, and AUD 851 Auditory Evoked Potentials, among many other courses.
 He also leads independent study and seminar offerings for students in both audiology degree programs.